labgem/microscope-user-doc/docs/content/overview/interface.rst

 * **Item #1.
 Login Interface:**

 Fill the *username* and *password* fields as described in the Email sent to you at account creation.
-After you login, you will have access to all public sequences, as well as private sequences corresponding to your project.
+After you login, you will have access to all public sequences, as well as private sequences to which you have access (see :ref:`here <access-right-management>` for more information).

 * **Item #2.
 Reference Sequence selection menu:**